flother/gigs/README.rst

 * ``import_gigs_from_ripping_records``: the main management command that imports all gigs occurring in Edinburgh and Glasgow from the Ripping Records web site.
   This command is detailed in the section `Importing the gigs data`_ below.
+* ``link_similar_artists``: uses the Last.fm API to connect similar artists in the site database.
+Run this after an import and you'll see recommended artists and gigs in your templates.

 Importing the gigs data